Minuet

-A minuet (/ˌmɪnjuˈɛt/; also spelled menuet) is a social dance of French origin for two people, usually in 3/4 time.
+A minuet (/ˌmɪnjuˈɛt/; also spelled menuet) is a social dance of French origin for two people, usually written in 3/4 time.
 The English word was adapted from the Italian minuetto and the French menuet.

 The term also describes the musical form that accompanies the dance, which subsequently developed more fully, often with a longer musical form called the minuet and trio, and was much used as a movement in the early classical symphony.
+While often stylized in instrumental forms, composers of the period would have been familiar with the popular dance.

 Dance

 The name may refer to the short steps, pas menus, taken in the dance, or else be derived from the branle à mener or amener, popular group dances in early 17th-century France.
 The minuet was traditionally said to have descended from the bransle de Poitou, though there is no evidence making a clear connection between these two dances.
 The earliest treatise to mention the possible connection of the name to the expression pas menus is Gottfried Taubert's Rechtschaffener Tantzmeister, published in Leipzig in 1717, but this source does not describe the steps as being particularly small or dainty.
 At the period when it was most fashionable it was controlled, ceremonious and graceful.